-Macquarie Bank is a corporation constituted with limited liability under the laws of the Commonwealth of Australia regulated by the APRA as an ADI in Australia and by the Financial Conduct Authority in the United Kingdom as to banking business with Professional and Eligible Counterparties.
-Macquarie Bank complies with all applicable corporate governance requirements under Australian law.
+Macquarie Bank is a public company constituted with limited liability under the laws of the Commonwealth of Australia.
+It is regulated by APRA as an ADI in Australia and by the Financial Conduct Authority in the United Kingdom as to banking business with Professional and Eligible Counterparties.